Arsia Mons: Structure

 The volcano is 435 km in diameter, almost 20 km high (more than 9 km higher than the surrounding plains), and the summit caldera is 110 km (72 miles) wide.
 It experiences atmospheric pressure lower than 107 pascals at the summit.
-Excluding Olympus Mons, it is the largest known volcano in terms of volume.
+After Olympus Mons, it is the largest known volcano in terms of volume.
 Arsia Mons has 30 times the volume of Mauna Loa in Hawaii, the largest volcano on the Earth.

 The caldera of Arsia Mons was formed when the mountain collapsed in on itself after its reservoir of magma was exhausted.
 There are many other geologic collapse features on the mountain's flanks.
 The caldera floor formed around 150 Mya ago.

 The shield is transected roughly northeast to southwest by a set of collapse features.
 The collapse features on the shield are connected by a line of small shield volcanoes on the floor of the caldera.
 It is possible that this line represents a significant fault similar to others found on the Tharsis bulge.
 This fault may represent the source of the Arsia lavas.

 The rift area to the southwest has been imaged in significant detail by the European Space Agency probe Mars Express.
 In 2004, a 3D map of this region was created at high resolution.
 Cliffs, landslides, and numerous collapse features can be seen in this detailed image.
 Combined with the extensive lava flows at the termination of the rift, this may reveal areas that drained the caldera lavas and contributed to the collapse.

 The northwest flank of the volcano is significantly different and rougher than the southeast flank, and the features may represent evidence of glaciers.